M.A. (Cantab.) B.C.L. (Oxon.)

 Hugh's experience and practice covers almost the entire range of lawyers' liability work, including, for instance, defective wills, errors in agricultural law, wasted costs, and even bungled matrimonial and criminal cases.
 However, the major part of his lawyers’ liability work is in four areas:

-- Defective business agreements, particularly with a chancery flavour.
-This includes: failures to comply with company law requirements in various respects such as in the purchase of the company’s own shares; tax-inefficient structuring of agreements in a wide variety of ways; defective shareholder agreements; failures to analyse the collective effect and working of suites of agreements; failures of advice to clients as to the effect of contractual provisions; failures to ensure that contracts were binding by reason of lack of authority or negligent drafting; and duties owed to third parties.
+- Defective commercial agreements, particularly with a chancery flavour.
+This includes: failures to comply with company law requirements in various respects such as in the purchase of the company’s own shares; tax-inefficient structuring of agreements in a wide variety of ways; defective shareholder agreements; failures to analyse the collective effect and working of suites of agreements; failures of advice to clients as to the effect of contractual provisions; failures to ensure that contracts were binding by reason of lack of authority or negligent drafting; failures to advise on the wisdom of transactions; and duties owed to third parties.

 - Conveyancing negligence in claims brought by lending institutions, commercial clients, and individuals.
-These include: the full range of lenders’ disputes; claims in relation to shared equity schemes, claims concerning allegedly negligent advice given to spouses; failures to check title and planning permission; failures to advise properly on break clauses; and a number of claims involving conveyancing fraud.
+These include: the full range of lenders’ disputes, of which he has done many in the recent wave of such claims; many claims by individuals in relation to fraudulent gifted deposit schemes; claims in relation to shared equity schemes; claims concerning allegedly negligent advice given to spouses; failures to check title and planning permissions; negligence in relation to contaminated land; failures to advise properly on break clauses; failures to advise on capacity; and a number of claims involving conveyancing fraud.

-- Lost or bungled litigation of all types, including medical negligence and personal injury cases.
-Here, Hugh is able to bring to bear his knowledge and experience of the underlying areas of litigation, in which he continues to practice.
-Recent claims include many alleged undersettlements of claims for Vibration White Finger against British Coal, and a number of complex failed clinical negligence cases.
+- Lost or bungled litigation of all types, including failed professional liability claims, chancery and commercial disputes, and even boundary disputes.
+This includes bungled medical negligence and personal injury cases (including VWF and fibromyalgia), where Hugh is able to bring to bear his knowledge and experience of the underlying areas of litigation, in which he continues to practice.

-- Represented the successful defendant in a claim by a lender as to whether she was held out as a partner and whether the lender relied on such representations, in UCB Home Loans v Soni, at first instance and in 2013 in the Court of Appeal.
+- Represented the successful defendant in a claim by a lender as to whether she was held out as a partner and whether the lender relied on such representations, in UCB Home Loans v Soni, at first instance and in the Court of Appeal EWCA Civ 62.

-- Represented the successful defendant in October 2011 on a preliminary issue on limitation in Boycott v RWPS Solicitors, a claim by a former cricketer complaining that property was held with his former partner on a joint tenancy.
+- Represented the successful defendant in October 2011 on a preliminary issue on limitation in Boycott v RWPS Solicitors PNLR 25, a claim by a former cricketer complaining that property was held with his former partner on a joint tenancy.

-- Represented the successful claimant in Youlton v Charles Russell EWHC 1032 (Ch), where solicitors failed to take steps to ensure that agreements between a company and its pension scheme trustees were not open to challenge on grounds of want of authority and conflict of interest.
+- Represented the successful claimant in Youlton v Charles Russell Lloyd’s Rep PN 227, where solicitors failed to take steps to ensure that agreements between a company and its pension scheme trustees were not open to challenge on grounds of want of authority and conflict of interest.

-- Represented the successful insurer in Goldsmith Williams v Travelers Insurance Co Ltd EWHC 26 (QB), a claim under the Third Parties (Rights against Insurers) Act 1930 which failed because the insured company's directors engaged in or condoned mortgage frauds.
+- Represented the successful insurer in Goldsmith Williams v Travelers Insurance Co Ltd Lloyd’s Rep IR 309, a claim under the Third Parties (Rights against Insurers) Act 1930 which failed because the insured company's directors engaged in or condoned mortgage frauds.

 - Represented the solicitors in Mishcon de Reya (a firm) v Barrett 1 BCLC 153, a partly successful strike-out application concerning the appointment of provisional liquidators.